saschazepter/hg-git/hggit/help/git.rst

   git@github.com:hg-git/hg-git.git

-Please note that you need to prepend HTTP, HTTPS, and SSH URLs with "git+" in order differentiate them from Hg URLs.
+Please note that you need to prepend HTTP, HTTPS, and SSH URLs with "git+" in order differentiate them from Mercurial URLs.
 For example, an HTTPS URL would start with "git+https://".
 Also, note that Git doesn't require the specification of the protocol for SSH, but Mercurial does.
 Hg-Git automatically detects whether file paths should be treated as Git repositories by their contents.

-If you are starting from an existing Hg repository, you have to set up a Git repository somewhere that you have push access to, add a path entry for it in your .hg/hgrc file, and then run `hg push [name]` from within your repository.
+If you are starting from an existing Mercurial repository, you have to set up a Git repository somewhere that you have push access to, add a path entry for it in your .hg/hgrc file, and then run `hg push [name]` from within your repository.
 For example::

- $ cd hg-git # (an Hg repository)
+ $ cd hg-git # (a Mercurial repository)
  $ # edit .hg/hgrc and add the target Git URL in the paths section
  $ hg push

-This will convert all your Hg data into Git objects and push them to the Git server.
+This will convert all your Mercurial changesets into Git objects and push them to the Git server.

 Pulling new revisions into a repository is the same as from any other Mercurial source.
 Within the earlier examples, the following commands are